Rate this product

 With Bondtastic, you'll be able to repair jewelry, children's toys, shoes, glassware, leather furniture and other common household items without having to use glue.
 You'll be able to complete repairs much more quickly, and you won't need to deal with the sticky fingers that using glue often leads to.
 Plus, unlike with some varieties of glue, you won't need to apply this adhesive several times over to get it to hold.
 If you wish to repair objects that need to bend a little during use, that's no problem, as Bondtastic is flexible enough to withstand bending without its seal being broken.

 The cost of Bondtastic is $14.95 plus $7.95 shipping.
 The special TV offer allows you to receive a second Bondtastic by paying the extra shipping fee of $4.95 for a total price of $27.85.
-Price is from As Seen on TV commercial page which was taken offline due to Bondtastic being discontinued.
+This price was obtained from the As Seen on TV commercial page which was taken offline due to Bondtastic being discontinued.
 Bondtastic may still be found for sale on Amazon or Ebay.

 Once you apply Bondtastic liquid plastic to a surface that you wish to repair, and shine the included UV light over that surface, you'll have created a permanent adhesive bond.
 The influence of the UV light causes the resin to bond at the molecular level and turn into a solid, which gives it a high level of strength.